MZanggl/mockzen/README.md

 ## Skip mocking

 Mocks are required by default.
-If you have tests that need something mocked only sometimes, you can disable the mocking requirement in a test like this:
+If you have tests that need something mocked only sometimes, disable the mocking requirement in a test like this:

 ```javascript
 it('...', async () => {